 Kelli joined Watsi on June 14th, 2013.
-Six years ago, Kelli became the 16th member to automatically support a new Watsi patient every month.
-Since then, 5,791 more people have become monthly donors!
-Kelli's most recent donation traveled 8,500 miles to support Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.
+Eight years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kelli's most recent donation traveled 8,600 miles to support Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.